yasenstar/ArchiMate_SABSA/03_Introduction_of_ArchiMate/README.md

 ![Overview_Relationships](./img/Overview_of_Relationships.png)

-## 03.3 Extension Layers and Elements
+## 3.3 Extension Layers and Elements

-- Strategy Layer (change to "Layer" from 3.2)
+- Strategy Layer (change to "Layer" from 3.2): Resource, Capability, Course of Action, Value Stream
-- Motivation Elements
+- Motivation Elements: Stakeholder, Driver, Assessment, Goal, Outcome, Principle, Requirement, Constraint, Meaning, Value
-- Implementation and Migration Layer
+- Implementation and Migration Layer: Work Package, Deliverable, Implementation Event, Plateau, Gap
-- Composition Elements
+- Composition Elements: Location, Grouping

-## 03.4 ArchiMate Language Customization
+## 3.4 ArchiMate Language Customization

-- User-Defined Attributes
+### 3.4.1 User-Defined Attributes

+link to ArchiMate Specification 14.1 "Adding Attributes to ArchiMate Concepts"
+- Both the ArchiMate Specification and the Model Exchange File Format support basic property types: string, integer, real, boolean, currency, date, time, URL, etc.
+- In order to support compound properties, the Security Overlay occasionally uses text strings in JavaScript™ Object Notation (JSON) format

-- Sepcialization and "Stereotypes"
+### 3.4.2 Sepcialization and "Stereotypes" -- IMPORTANT

+- "In-Model" specialization uses the specoialization relationship introducted in [3.2.1](#32-core-relationships) to show that one element is a particular kind of another (i.e. a subtype)
+- "Out-of-Model" specialization is denoted by double chevrons in a type-qualified name (resembinling a UML stereotype: « »)
+  - "Staff Member" is modeled using Specialization relation
+  - "Threat Agent" is modeled using «_stereotype_» notation, emphasizing that it is somewhat untypical of "a _buisness entity of performing behavior_", it is not derived from another Actor via inheritance.
+- "isAbstract" property is denoted by Security Overlay with its name in _Italics_.

-- Overloaded Relationships
+### 3.4.3 Overloaded Relationships

+The ArchiMate language uses relationship overloading: the same symbol represents different but semantically compatible concepts in different context.

+Overloading trades minimization of the vocabulary for a minor loss of precision.

+The Security Overlay will further overload relationships in keeping with this general principles.

-## 03.5 The ArchiMate Full Framework
+## 3.5 The ArchiMate Full Framework

 You already see this in [Chapter 1: Introduction](../01_Introduction/README.md):